mitchellnel/resolution/server/README.md

 The argument object is interfaced as `APICreateResolutionArguments`, and the return object is interfaces as `APICreateResolutionReturn`.

-If the body of the request has _extra_ fields that those defined above, and error **will not** be thrown.
+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
 If the body of the request lacks any of the fields defined above, an error **will** be thrown.

 ### `/api/read-resolution?user_id=<user_id>`